rossana87/Project_3_Wanderlust/README.md

   })
 ```

-* The final function checks the credentials of a user at login.
+* The final function checks the credentials of a user during the login.
 The function checks the password currently stored in the database and ensures this matches the hashed password.

 ```js
 userSchema.methods.validatePassword = function (plainTextPassword) {